ConocoPhillips: September 2021 to the present

 In September 2021, ConocoPhillips announced it would buy all of Royal Dutch Shell PLC's assets in the Permian basin for around $9.5 billion in cash.
 In June 2022, ConocoPhillips became one of the stakeholders in the joint venture with QatarEnergy for the North Field East (NFE) expansion, holding 3.125%, as well as holding 6.25% stakes in the North Field South (NFS), a second phase expansion of the NFE.
 The NFE expansion is expected to begin production by 2025, and the NFS later in 2028.

 In year 2023, the Biden administration approved ConocoPhillips' request to drill for oil along the Alaskan coast.
 In 2023, Conoco purchased another 50% stake in the Surmont Canadian facility from TotalEnergies for $3 billion.

 In February 2024, ConocoPhillips prepared to meet providers of leased floating production, storage and off-loading (FPSO) in preparation for the launch of the FEED competition for Salam-Patawali project offshore Malaysia.
 The project has been developing for several years: in February 2021, permission was obtained for exploration on the Malaysian shelf called SB405, in 2022 conducted seismic exploration in 3D.
 Also in 2022, FPSO contractors Bumi Armada, MISC and Yinson Holdings were said to have expressed an interest in this project, and Genesis was contracted for engineering services.
 ConocoPhillips Norwegian subsidiary holds 35% of the Eldfisk North Project which began production in May 2024.
 In July 2024, ConocoPhillips took legal action against the Biden administration after a new ruling in April of that year blocked oil and gas development on nearly half of Alaska's National Petroleum Reserve.
 In September 2024 ConocoPhillips and Uniper agreed for a supplying deal which is up to 10 billion cubic metres (bcm) of natural gas for the next 10 years.
 With this, ConocoPhillips will be able to supply natural gas to Uniper i.e. in the north- western European zone.
 In November 2024, ConocoPhillips acquired Marathon Oil in a $22.5 billion transaction.

 In September 2025, the company announced plans to lay off some 25% of its workforce amidst lower oil prices and higher operating costs.

+In September 2026, the company named Andy O'Brien President and Chief Executive Officer.